MicrosoftDocs/common-data-model-and-service/powerapps/set-up-relationships.md

 Next, we will add information about the books that have been written by the authors that we added earlier.
 In this way, we can see how the foreign key works together with the primary key.
 Select the Book entity again, and click **Open in Excel**.

-Remeber that the **Primary ID** field will be filled in when the data is published back to the database.
+Remember that the **Primary ID** field will be filled in when the data is published back to the database.
 However, you can enter information in the other fields.
 Start with the **ISBN** and **Name of Book** fields.

 | Primary ID | ISBN | Name of Book | Author |
 | ----------:|------| -------------| -------|